-5.4.6 Litter detracts from the scenic value and amenity of the shoreline, particularly on beaches.
-Coastal and sea borne litter is present all along the shoreline, with incidents of dumped and abandoned vehicles (Carsethorn and Southerness).
-Dog fouling is also a problem on some beaches .
+5.4.5 Litter detracts from the scenic value and amenity of the shoreline, particularly on beaches.
+Coastal and sea borne litter is present along the shoreline.
+Dog fouling is also a problem on some beaches.
 However, strandlines form an important and sensitive habitat for rare plants and invertebrates.

-5.4.7 Clear night skies can be affected by light pollution.
-The tranquillity of the NSA can be affected by noise pollution from active water sports (see also 5.9 Recreation and tourism section).
-Sewage pollution and poor water quality can also detract from the scenic quality and amenity value of the area (see also 5.5 Nature Conservation section)
+5.4.6 Clear night skies can be affected by light pollution.
+The tranquillity of the NSA can be affected by noise pollution from active water sports (see also 5.9 Recreation and tourism).
+Sewage pollution and poor water quality can also detract from the scenic quality and amenity value of the area (see also 5.5 Nature conservation).